 - The group id cannot be in the list of administrative groups (those with have a numerical version of the id less than 100.

-idcommand on blue.unix will give you the numeric versions of your [owner] ID and the numeric ids for groups to which you belong.
+idcommand on a UNIX host will give you the numeric versions of your [owner] ID and the numeric ids for groups to which you belong.

 Managing Access Permissions and Ownership